Effective April 17, 2017, The City of Tempe went live with a new backflow data management and online test entry solution.

 Responsibility of the User

 Pursuant to Tempe City Code Chapter 33, Section 107(a), the user is responsible for maintaining accurate records of tests and repairs made to the assembly.
 Section 107(b) requires the user, at their own expense, to have a certified backflow prevention assembly tester that is registered with the City, test the assembly at the initial installation and then annually on the anniversary date of the initial test.
 It is recommended the user maintain these records of testing and repairs for a minimum of three (3) years.
-Section 107(c) of the Code specifies the user is required to notify the City 15 days in advance when the yearly test(s) are to be conducted so an Inspector may witness the test, if so desired.
-Typically the City waives this requirement.
-In those instances where there may be cause for the City to witness the test, the City will notify the user well in advance.
+Section 107(c) of the Code specifies the user is required to notify the City 15 days in advance when the yearly test(s) are to be conducted.
+This requirement will only apply if the user is notified in advance by Environmental Services staff.

 Test Notification Letter

 Assembly test notification letters will be issued to the user paying for the water service.
-Up to three notices will be issued.
-The first notice will be issued 90 days prior to the annual test due date.
-If required, a second notice will be issued 30 days prior to the due date and a Final Notice will be issued if the test was not completed and posted by the assembly due date.
+A initial test notice will be issued 45 days prior to the annual test due date.
+An overdue notice will be issued if the test is not completed and posted by the assembly due date.
+The City may initiate enforcement action up to and including termination of water service if the test is not completed and posted by the due date given in the overdue notice.

 Data Management & Tester Registration